 Intervene Early:

-• Utilize technology that monitors service interactions times in real-time
+• Utilize technology that monitors service transactions times in real-time

-• Monitor service interactions that are nearing the average duration - an indicator that something is wrong
+• Monitor service transactions that are nearing the average duration - an indicator that something is wrong

-• Employ strategies like dedicated “escalation stations” to offer extra support to complex interactions
+• Employ strategies like dedicated “escalation stations” to offer extra support to complex transactions

 QLESS Service Intelligence makes quick work of understanding historical transaction data - allowing you to quickly identify and drill down to problem transactions.